Важно

 According to our practice, despite the changes not yet being in effect, authorities have already started requesting additional confirmation regarding language proficiency and the nature of education in szkoły policealne.
 This could indicate the formation of a new, more demanding administrative practice, even before the law officially comes into force.

-Receive a consultation from our services manager
+our services manager

-Call Mon–Fri, 09:00–17:00
+Call Mon-Fri 09:00-17:00

 Contact us online

-• Learn more about services
+• We will tell you more about services

-• Initial consultation
+• Initial client consultation

-• Express audit
+• Express situation audit